The 2021 International e-Assessment Conference and Awards

 E-Assessment, the use of technology to enhance and transform assessment, is very much here and now.
 It is no longer the preserve of the early-adopters, but increasingly mainstream and international.
-Dr Richardson’s keynote will be followed by the announcements of the Award winners of the Best Formative and Best Summative Assessment Projects, which clearly demonstrate that ‘the future is now’.
+Dr Richardson’s keynote was followed by the announcements of the Award winners of the Best Formative and Best Summative Assessment Projects, which clearly demonstrate that ‘the future is now’.
 Those still leading with pen and paper exams should look to the entries to these Awards for inspiration and see a way to move forwards with confidence.

 The event concluded with a fascinating panel discussion.
-Dr Richardson is joined by Helen Claydon, Head of Test Development at ACER UK and two of this year’s Award judges, Jeremy Carter, Consultant and Founder of Advance EdTech Ltd, and Patrick Coates, eAA Board Member, Consultant and Director of International Skills UK.
+Dr Richardson was joined by Helen Claydon, Head of Test Development at ACER UK and two of this year’s Award judges, Jeremy Carter, Consultant and Founder of Advance EdTech Ltd, and Patrick Coates, eAA Board Member, Consultant and Director of International Skills UK.